What is a Hip fracture?

 A hip fracture is a pretty common occurrence in seniors.
-Osteoporosis is a common ailment during old age.
-Which makes senior women more prone to falls and fractures.
+Osteoporosis is a common ailment during old age, which makes senior women more prone to falls and fractures.
 A hip fracture can cause life-threatening complications.
-People over age 65 are most at risk because bones weaken and the risk of falling increases with age.
+People over age 65 are most at risk because bones weaken, and the risk of falling increases.
 Symptoms include the inability to move after a fall and severe hip or groin pain.
 A hip fracture almost always requires surgery and physical therapy.
 Taking steps to maintain bone density and avoid falls can help prevent a hip fracture.
-Dealing with this day out and being careful not to irritate the condition any further can cause strain on you, as the caregiver.
+However, dealing with this day out and being careful not to irritate the condition any further can cause strain on you as the caregiver.
 Here are some great books to help you now.

 Reasons for Frequent Falls and Hip Fractures in Seniors

-- Medications: Taking 4 or more medications at a time can increase the chances of hip fracture in old age.
+- Medications: Taking four or more medicines at a time can increase the chances of hip fracture in old age.

 - Alcohol and Tobacco: Long-term use of alcohol and tobacco can cause the bones to weaken.

-- Illnesses: Certain medical conditions can make the senior more susceptible to hip fracture.
+- Illnesses: Certain medical conditions can make seniors more susceptible to hip fractures.
 Some of these include rheumatoid diseases, dementia, and also depression.

-- Lack of Coordination: Poor balance is the major reason behind most of the hip fractures.
+- Lack of Coordination: Poor balance is the primary reason behind most hip fractures.

 Caring for your loved one with a hip fracture is not an easy task.
-Caregivers need to understand their condition.
+First, caregivers need to understand their condition.
 Often, your loved one can immediately figure out after a fall that they have a broken hip or fracture.
-If the head of the hip bone had damage, then the pain is pretty less and often tends to get ignored.
+If the head of the hip bone has damage, the pain is less and often tends to get ignored.